fjcaetano/ReCaptcha/README.md

 -----

-Add Google's [Invisible ReCaptcha](https://developers.google.com/recaptcha/docs/invisible) to your project.
+Add Google's [Invisible ReCaptcha v2](https://developers.google.com/recaptcha/docs/invisible) to your project.
 This library automatically handles ReCaptcha's events and retrieves the validation token or notifies you to present the challenge if invisibility is not possible.